gonzalo-bulnes/simple_token_authentication/README.md

   # When several token authenticatable models are defined, custom header names
   # can be specified for none, any, or all of them.
   #
+  # Note: when using the identifiers options, this option behaviour is modified.
+  # Please see the example below.
+  #
   # Examples
   #
   #   Given User and SuperAdmin are token authenticatable,